michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0074.md

 ### Definition
 - n: a person or institution against whom an action is brought in a court of law; the person being sued or accused
 ### Family
+- defendant: co-defendant, defendants+
+- defence: defenceless, defences, self-defence
+- defenceless: defencelessly, defencelessness
-defendant: co-defendant, defendants+;defence: defenceless, defences, self-defence;defenceless: defencelessly, defencelessness;defend: defence, defendable, defendant, defended, defender, defending, defends, defensible, defensive;defendable: undefendable;defender: defenders;defensible: defensibility, defensibly, indefensible;defensive: defensively, defensiveness, defensives;indefensible: indefensibly
+- defend: defence, defendable, defendant, defended, defender, defending, defends, defensible, defensive
+- defendable: undefendable
+- defender: defenders
+- defensible: defensibility, defensibly, indefensible
+- defensive: defensively, defensiveness, defensives
+- indefensible: indefensibly
 ### Examples
 - Trial is set to begin Feb.
 6 in Las Vegas for the first six defendants in that case.
 - OWI defendants already face costs of about $10,000 - including fines, fees, attorney costs and insurance increases - for a conviction.